Miguelxlx/COP4521-Project/README.md

 ```
 npm start
 ```
 This will start the web application.
-(Drake: For me it doesn't show on localhost:5000, but it shows on http://192.168.56.1:5000/.
-Don't know if this is correct or not.)
+(Drake: For me it doesn't show on localhost:5000 but shows on the network address.
+Probably because main.py is running in backend2.)

 **ALSO** do you think Sharanya will try to run the app on her Ubuntu environment?